blackducksoftware/hub-imageinspector-ws/README.md

 You can download the latest release artifacts from GitHub: https://github.com/blackducksoftware/hub-imageinspector-ws/releases

 ## Documentation ##
-hub-imageinspector-ws is under development, but you can use provided bash scripts to try a pre-release version in either a Kubernetes or a Docker environment.
+hub-imageinspector-ws is under development (definitely not production-ready), but you can use provided bash scripts to try a pre-release version in either a Kubernetes or a Docker environment.

 You only need files in the src/main/resources directory, but it's probably easiest to clone the whole repo.
 For the relative paths to be correct, execute the scripts (src/main/resources/demo-*.sh) from the top level directory (the one that contains build.gradle).
 Whichever script you use, you'll want to read the script to understand what it's doing.